Meadow knapweed is an invasive species.

 How to identify meadow knapweed

-- Perennial plant, one to three and one half feet tall.
+- Meadow knapweed (Centaurea x moncktonii) is a perennial plant, one to three and one half feet tall.

 - Multiple long, upright, branching stems with solitary flower heads at the apexes.